martianbandit/DafnckMachine-v3.1/01_Machine/01_Workflow/Phase 1: Initial User Input & Project Inception/P01-S01-T01-User-Profile-Development.md

     - User_Profile.json is a valid JSON document and adheres to the expected schema for user profiles.
 - **Max Retries**: 2
 - **On Failure**: ESCALATE_TO_HUMAN (@nlu-lead) with full logs and status.
-- **Integration Points**: The completed user profile will be used to inform subsequent agent selection and to tailor communication approaches throughout the project.
+- **Integration Points**: The completed user profile will be used to inform subsequent agent selection throughout the project.
 - **Next Subtask**: P01-S01-T02-Communication-Preferences.md

 ## Rollback Procedures